EOSIO/eosjs/README.md

 eos = Eos(config)
 ```

-* **chainId** - Unique ID for the blockchain you're connecting too.
-This is
+* **chainId** `hex` - Unique ID for the blockchain you're connecting too.
+This
-  required for valid transaction signing.
+  is required for valid transaction signing.
 The chainId is provided via the
   [get_info](http://ayeaye.cypherglass.com:8888/v1/chain/get_info) API call.

+* **keyProvider** `[array<string>|string|function]` - Provides private keys
+  used to sign transaction.
+If multiple private keys are found, the API
+  `get_required_keys` is called to discover which signing keys to use.
+If a
+  function is provided, this function is called for each transaction.

+* **httpEndpoint** `string` - http or https location of a nodeosd server
+  providing a chain API.
+When using eosjs from a browser remember to configure
+  the same origin policy in nodeosd or proxy server.
+For testing, nodeosd
+  configuration `access-control-allow-origin = *` could be used.

+* **expireInSeconds** `number` - number of seconds before the transaction
+  will expire.
+The time is based on the nodeosd's clock.
+An unexpired
+  transaction that may have had an error is a liability until the expiration
+  is reached, this time should be brief.

+* **broadcast** `[boolean=true]` - post the transaction to
+  the blockchain.
+Use false to obtain a fully signed transaction.

+* **debug** `[boolean=false]` - console log additional information when getting
+  unusual errors.

+* **sign** `[boolean=true]` - sign the transaction with a private key.
+Leaving
+  a transaction unsigned avoids the need to provide a private key.

-* `mockTransactions` (advanced)
+* **mockTransactions** (advanced)
   * `mockTransactions: () => null // 'pass',  or 'fail'`
   * `pass` - do not broadcast, always pretend that the transaction worked
   * `fail` - do not broadcast, pretend the transaction failed
   * `null|undefined` - broadcast as usual

-* `transactionHeaders` (advanced) - manually calculate transaction header.
+* **transactionHeaders** (advanced) - manually calculate transaction header.
 This
   may be provided so eosjs does not need to make header related API calls to
   nodeos.
 Used in environments like cold-storage.
 This callback is called for
   every transaction.
 Headers are documented here [eosjs-api#headers](https://github.com/EOSIO/eosjs-api/blob/HEAD/docs/index.md#headers--object).